GeoscienceAustralia/cloud/docs/_pages/things_to_consider_sub.md

 1. Join [Slack](https://geoscience-australia.slack.com/signup), our messaging app.
 It's a great place to ask questions.
 2. Join the #awscop and #autobots channels to chat with experts from across GA.

+### Learning about AWS

+If you just want to experiment with AWS, you should get an account in the AWS Dev space.
+Send a Slack message or an email to the Autobots to get the ball rolling.

 ### Ongoing management

 Each AWS space owner is responsible for ongoing management of their AWS space.
 This includes: